-|Photo: Ticket Hot Chocolate on a Stick|
+|Photo: Ticket Hot Chocolate on a Stick

 Several Chocolate companies make Hot Chocolate on a Stick, but one of my favorites is Ticket Chocolate.
 Each Hot Chocolate on a Stick is handmade in AmberLee and Andrea’s San Francisco kitchen.
 They have several varieties including Salted Caramel, 3-Chili, Vanilla Mint, Venezuelan Bittersweet, French Dark Truffle and Belgian Milk.

-In case you want to make your own, give the following easy recipe a try.
+If you want to make your own, give the following easy recipe a try.
 As always, use the very best ingredients.
 I have used all kinds of dark chocolate--something over 65% cacao, fair trade & organic.
 If you're adding marshmallows, you might want to make your own or buy some really good confections.
 It will make a difference, but if you don't have any, use what you have.
 You can cut the marshmallows to size (square) or use minis.
 You can also wrap individual Cocoa on Sticks in cellophane, add a bow and directions for use.
 It's the perfect gift.
 Want to get adventurous?
 Add other ingredients such as vanilla or chile to your fudge blend.
 Experiment.

 HOT CHOCOLATE ON A STICK